 When describing the situation, avoid heated words like “hate” or even “angry.”
 Instead, use less intense words to describe your anger, like “frustrated” or “disappointed.”
 This will emphasize that you are not one to lose control in a difficult scenario.
 As you answer, keep your tone even or light—that is, you don't want to seem fired up just recounting the situation.

 Try to select a situation that does not involve a previous boss or manager, as this will make you appear to be an easily disgruntled employee.
 Similarly, while it is fine to mention being frustrated by someone’s unprofessional behavior or a difficult situation, do not spend too much time blaming or attacking someone else in your answer.
 It's also not to your advantage to mention something that could portray you in a bad light or something that to others may seem minor and petty.
 Your interviewer might wonder why it riled you up.

 Briefly mention the behavior or event that bothered you, and then move on to the solution.
-Your solution is the real heart of your response.
 Make sure to explain how you handled the situation, with an emphasis on your calm, professional manner in dealing with it.
 For example, if you were frustrated by an employee’s behavior, explain how you met with him or her and provided constructive feedback that led to a positive change in their actions.

 Another option for answering this question is to say that you typically do not get angry at work.
 This demonstrates both that you do not lose control at work and that you realize that kind of behavior is inappropriate.
 However, after explaining this, you should still describe a time when you were frustrated or disappointed by something at work, and how you handled it.
-To deny that you ever become frustrated would make you appear insincere to the interviewer.
+To deny that you ever become frustrated would make you appear insincere.

 Examples of the Best Answers